adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 }
 ```

-Next, we are going to extend our `Abstractions\ICloudService.cs` interface so that the main application can call
-the login routine:
+Next, we extend our `Abstractions\ICloudService.cs` interface so that the main application can call the login routine:

 ```csharp
 using System.Threading.Tasks;